Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Hardware Experiments

-We compared performance when using the quadratic terminal cost, $q_f(\bx_{N_T+1}) = (\bx-\bx_G)^T Q_f (\bx-\bx_G)$ where $Q_f = diag([1 \ 1 \ 0 \ 0 \ 0])$, and the learned value function, $q_f(\bx_{N_T+1}) = -V(\bx_{N_T+1}, \widehat{\bl}_{N_T+1})$, with the value function improvement constraint (eq. \ref{eq:value_function_constraint}).
-We found that when using the quadratic terminal cost, the system was only able to reach the goal in 65\% of trials, often getting caught in local minima.
-When using the learned value function, the system was able to reach the goal in 95\% of trials (Fig. \ref{fig:pacnmpc_fail_hardware}, \ref{fig:hardware_rates}).
-We also compared our approach directly against the actor policy, which was only able to reach the goal without colliding in 85\% of trials (Fig. \ref{fig:agent_fail_hardware}, \ref{fig:hardware_rates}).
+Our approach outperformed the actor policy and never collided with obstacles (Fig. \ref{fig:hardware_rates}).
+This indicates that utilizing the RL models inside PAC-NMPC provided better robustness to out-of-distribution environments.

-When using the learned value function trained with the incorrect wheelbase, but using the correct wheelbase for sampling NMPC trajectories, the system was able to reach the goal in 80\% of trials, which is still an improvement over the quadratic terminal cost.
-On the other hand, the agent policy trained with the incorrect wheelbase collided in 30\% of trials.
-Thus, although using an RL actor trained in the presence of model mismatch could be dangerous in safety critical environments, our approach can still safely benefit from such RL trained models.
+When using the learned value function trained with the incorrect wheelbase, but using the correct wheelbase when sampling PAC-NMPC trajectories, our approach still outperformed the actor policy and never collided with obstacles.
+Thus, our approach was able to safely utilize an RL model trained in the presence of model mismatch.